shayko18/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for calculating the accuracy of the model is located in the 9th and 10th cell of the Ipython notebook.

+In the 9th cell we have the evaluation pipeline that will give us the accuracy of the model.
+On top of the accuracy we also calculate, and plot, the "miss detect" (1-recall) and "false alarm" (1-precision) probability per class.
+We will use those in "step 3" to try to understand what sign is likely to be mistaken and what sign is likely to be wrongly estimated.
+At the bottom of the 9th cell we have the function that will give us the 5 most likely signs per estimation.
+We will use it in "step 3".

 My final model results were:

-* training set accuracy of 0.993
+* training set accuracy of 0.991
-* validation set accuracy of 0.956
+* validation set accuracy of 0.953
-* test set accuracy of 0.934
+* test set accuracy of 0.933

+Here is the "miss detect" (1-recall) and "false alarm" (1-precision) probability per class.
+We will use those probabilities we the six signs we look into in the next section:

+![alt text][image4]

+We can identify signs that are more difficult too predict correctly, usually those had less samples in the original train data, and because we used the a-priory probabilities their errors are less important to the overall accuracy (for example sign #0).
+Also we can see which signs are more likely to get wrongly predicted - sign #30 for example.
+Sign #30 is "Beware of ice/snow" and I think the reason for its high false alarm is that it is difficult to identify the "snowflake" in the middle of the sign, but the rest of the sign is similar to other "triangle" signs and it's a-priori is not low so it can be a good prediction for not so clear triangle signs.

 We can see that there is some difference between the test and validation results. this can be explained by the relatively small validation set.
 The approach to reach this CNN is described before, we see now that we don't overfit as much as before (the test error is not zero and is closer to the validation error).
-We can see the benefit in the "gear shifting", the error drops when we start to use the finer gear (0.0001)
+We can see the benefit in the "gear shifting", the error drops when we start to use the finer gear (0.0001).
+We also can see that the accuracy (both of the validation and of the training) stops from improving, so we can stop the training.

 ###Test a Model on New Images